 Briefly, this includes submission of official transcripts for all previous college-level study, a resume/CV, a list of potential graduate advisors, and a statement of your academic and research goals.
 International students must also submit official TOEFL scores and a bank statement that indicates sufficient funds to cover the student's education and living expenses.
 Submit these application materials directly to the Graduate School through the application portal.

 Your application will be evaluated by using a combination of the following four criteria:

-- your GPA for the last 60 hours of undergraduate course work and/or for formal graduate courses;
+- Your GPA for the last 60 hours of undergraduate course work and/or for formal graduate courses;

-- your goals statement (approximately 1 page); and
+- Your goals statement (approximately 1 page);

 The Graduate School and the Department provide fellowships or scholarships awarded on a competitive basis.
 More information can be found at the Graduate Fellowship and Scholarships page.